 If you’re like us, you love beards, but you should treat your beard and hairstyle as equal partners in your overall style.
 And a common question is which element to concentrate on first – your beard or hairstyle?
 Perhaps the best answer is that you focus on your strengths first; if you have a great beard and an average head of hair (or no hair at all), then focus on your beard from the beginning.
 With thinning hair, you want to draw attention away from your head and onto your beard.

 Just to be clear, the hair on your head and the hair on your face are two different things.
-But you probably already knew that just by feeling the texture of both for as long as you’ve had a beard.
+You probably already knew that just by feeling the texture of both for as long as you’ve had a beard.
 For one, your beard has a denser, coarser texture than your head hair.
 For another, the duration of the growth period and dormancy of your beard and head hair are much different.
-It’s also one of the reasons why many grooming products are made just for beards and just for hair (like shampoo, for instance).
+It’s also one of the reasons why many grooming products are made just for beards and just for hair (like Shampoo, for instance).
 Be sure to check out

 The undercut is a classic look that goes with almost everything, including your beard style.
 The undercut includes shaved sides and a nice swatch of hair on top that’s slicked back.
 Experts say that men with undercuts should keep the length of their beard and hair the same.
 The beard creates unison between it and your hairstyle.
 Another beard option for men with undercut hairstyles is a tapered look in which you taper from your sideburns but then let your beard grow longer as it nears your chin.

 But, in general, the undercut hairstyle works for younger men, or men who may have a bit of salt and pepper in their beard coloring (or, more salt than pepper as they get older).

 Man Bun/Top Knot